JaggedLine/kotline/README.md

 - JDK 15

-You need to compile the "frontend" module by running:

-`./gradlew browserDistribution`

-You have to do it before the first run.

-To run the server, execute this command:
+To run the server, execute

 `./gradlew run`

-You can specify the port by modifying `backend/main/resources/application.conf`.
+You can specify the port by modifying `src/jvmMain/resources/application.conf`.
-In addition, you can adjust the list of available fields by modifying `backend/main/resources/fields.json`
+You can adjust the list of available fields by modifying `src/jvmMain/resources/fields.json`

-The database will be stored in `backend/database`
+The database will be stored in the `database` folder.